 Commanding the Daughters in Law is considered a Norm

-The other day, I had visited my husband’s aunt’s house for an occasion.
-Work was aplenty but there were enough women present, to take care of the chores.
+The other day when I visited my husband’s aunt’s house for an occasion, work was aplenty but there were enough women present to take care of the chores.
 So I decided to limit myself to the portico where I was binging on my mobile phone.

 Suddenly, my husband’s aunt rushed out and screeched, “Akila, come!
 Serve breakfast for everyone”.
 Her tone was sure commanding and it was as though she was beckoning her house-help to do things.

-People fail to understand ways to talk to others.
-They don’t realize that their sickening-mindset, perception, and poisonous words they spew out of their mouth would offend other people easily.
+People fail to follow mindfulness when they talk to others.
+They don’t realize how their sickening-mindset, perception, and words could offend other people easily.

 That said, would it not affect a third person like the new Daughter in law of the house?